[PLEASE NOTE: This post is from 2014.]

 [Content note: Gender, relationships, feminism, manosphere.
 Quotes, without endorsing and with quite a bit of mocking, mean arguments by terrible people.
 Some analogical discussion of fatphobia, poorphobia, Islamophobia.
-This topic is personally enraging to me and I don’t promise I can treat it fairly.]
+This topic is enraging to me and I don’t promise to be able to treat it fairly.]

 "How dare you compare x to y" it was pretty easy actually

 — HRH Misha (@drethelin) August 22, 2014